evans1112/bcitoolboxrmd/docs/modelsimu/twodconsimu.rst

 3/4. **Stimuli for each dimension**

-Users can set the true stimuli.
+Set the true stimulus value for each modality and each dimension.

 |